beautiful chinoiserie pumpkins

 12 piece set

-For this project, if you buy faux pumpkins, white is your best option.
+If you buy faux pumpkins for this project, white is your best option.

-I did paint a few orange pumpkins white, but the orange bled through when I put the Mod Podge over it.
+I painted a few orange pumpkins white, but the orange bled through when I applied Mod Podge.

 beautiful-chinoiserie-pumpkins